Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Final Thoughts

 The carnivore diet is a high-protein diet based on animal-based foods and excludes other foods, such as plants.
-While the carnivore diet may be beneficial for short term and there are positive anecdotal experiences out there, there is no current scientific evidence on its long-term benefits.
-If you decide to embark on a carnivore diet, follow my tips and consider the supplements I recommended to support your health.
+While the carnivore diet may be beneficial for the short term and there are positive anecdotal experiences out there, there is no current scientific evidence on its long-term benefits.
+If you decide to embark on a carnivore diet, follow my tips and consider the supplements I recommend to support your health.

 If you want to work with a functional health coach, I recommend this article with tips on how to find a great coach.
 We do offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.